Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 Our next trip will definitely include more time to explore the charming town of Burnet.
 We know that we want to plan a visit to Save the World Brewery and the Longhorn Cavern State Park.

 We would also love to explore Burnet’s historic square.
-I am hoping to get to visit in the summer so that we can take advantage of some of the fun water activities as well.
+I hope to visit in the summer so we can take advantage of some of the fun water activities as well.

-Maybe I will be able to stay at and/or explore Falkenstein Castle on my next visit also.
+Maybe I can stay at and/or explore Falkenstein Castle on my next visit also.
 A girl can dream, right!!!

 As you can see, we have only started exploring the Highland Lakes region.
 There is still so much left for us to discover.